clem9669/hashcat-rule/README.md

 Add high frequency prepend | See rule |
 Add high frequency overwrite at start | See rule | Leetify | See rule |
+Preappend top 100 prenoms | See rule |
+Preappend top adverbs | See rule |
+Preappend top verbs | See rule |
+Preappend top adjectives | See rule |
+Preappend top 100 prenoms with capitalize the first letter| See rule | Preappend top adverbs with capitalize the first letter| See rule | Preappend top verbs with capitalize the first letter| See rule | Preappend top adjectives with capitalize the first letter| See rule |

 AND MORE!!